mweitzel/lil-carrot/readme.md

-# lil-carrot (ˆ)
+# lil-carrot ( ˆ )

 Semantically LISP, syntactically JavaScript.

 ES6 allows the [circumflex ˆ](https://en.wikipedia.org/wiki/Circumflex) (the little carrot) and [ordinal symbols ª and º](https://en.wikipedia.org/wiki/Ordinal_indicator#.C2.BA_and_.C2.AA) to be used as variables.

-I've found ˆ and ª read well as call and apply, but you can use whatever you like. ˆ and ª can be typed on a mac with [alt-i] and [alt-9], respectively.
+I've found ˆ and ª read and write well as call and apply, but you can use whatever you like.
+You can type ˆ and ª on a mac with [alt-i] and [alt-9], respectively.

 ## Installation